 The zipper merge (or late merge) is so misunderstood.
 The point of the zipper merge is not to increase throughput.
 The point of the zipper merge is to increase safety (by limiting speeds) and feelings of fairness (by limiting the ability to cut).
-When you speed down an empty left lane to cut in at the end, you are not properly executing a zipper merge - in fact, you are in fact contravening the principles that favor it.
+If you speed down an empty lane to cut in at the end, you are not properly executing a zipper merge - in fact, you are in fact contravening the principles that favor it.

 Spend enough time on the internet, and you are bound to encounter a smug proponent of the zipper merge (also called the late merge).